 Students in the program also have an opportunity to add-on an MBA degree from Stetson University, in conjunction with their MSPharm from UF.
 Both degrees can be completed in as little as 3 years, 100% online.

 The University of Florida College of Pharmacy has continued its rise to the top of the U.S. News and World Report’s national rankings.

-UF moved to No. 9 nationally among 125 pharmacy colleges and doctor of pharmacy programs included in the rankings released on March 16.
+UF moved to No. 9 nationally among 125 pharmacy colleges and doctor of pharmacy programs included in the rankings.
 The top 10 position reflected a move up from No. 14 in 2012, the last year that U.S. News and World Report ranked pharmacy colleges.